adireddy/haxe-howler/README.md

 * [Haxe Howler Demo](http://adireddy.github.io/demos/haxe-howler/)

-Look at the demo folder for the source code of above example.
+Look at the samples folder for the source code of above example.

 ### Usage ###